idleberg/degitly/README.md

 ## Installation 💿

 > [!TIP]
-> Most of the times it's sufficient to run `npx degitly` rather than installing it.
-However, if you prefer to install it you can also use the `dg` shorthand instead of `degit`.
+> Most of the time, it's sufficient to run `npx degitly` rather than installing it.
+However, if you prefer to install it, you can also use the `dg` shorthand rather than `degit`.

 ```shell
 npm install --global degitly